strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/graphql.md

 * In Strapi v4, REST controllers and GraphQL resolvers are not coupled anymore.
 The business logic is implemented in services and called either from the controller or the resolver.
 This approach keeps the business logic in one place so both REST and GraphQL can be customized the way you want.

-* The service that Strapi provides to perform queries is called the [Entity Service](/developer-docs/latest/developer-resources/database-apis-reference/entity-service-api.md) and is available with `strapi.entityService`.

 * In Strapi v4, it’s not recommended to reference a REST controller directly from the GraphQL resolver.
 However, you can still call it programmatically from the resolver definition.
 :::

 ::: tip
-To create queries or mutations with simple logic, use Strapi's [Entity Service API](/developer-docs/latest/developer-resources/database-apis-reference/entity-service-api.md), which is built on top of the Query Engine API.
+The service that Strapi provides to perform queries is called the [Entity Service](/developer-docs/latest/developer-resources/database-apis-reference/entity-service-api.md) and is available with `strapi.entityService`.
+It can be used to create queries or mutations.
 :::

 ### Mutations

-The following code example adds a new mutation to Strapi v3:
+The following code example adds a new mutation definition to Strapi v3:

 ```jsx
 // path: `./api/foo/config/schema.graphql.js`